Best Practices when Building a Databoard

 The Leaderboard has a limit of 2 customizable columns.
 Comparison percentages cannot be displayed on Leaderboards.

 The Advanced Table has a limit of 10 customizable columns.
 Comparison percentages can be displayed for each column.
-However, Advanced Tables only support 1 Date Range.
-This can affect your ability to get both high level and granular views of your data.
+However, all Metrics used in Advanced Tables must have the exact same Dimensions for data to populate (Dimension examples include Channels, Campaigns, etc.).
+This can affect your ability to report on data from multiple Data Sources in an Advanced Table.

 Due to the considerations outlined above, your default table visualization should be the Table.
-After that, the Leaderboard, followed by the Advanced Table.
-The decision between which of these 3 Visualization Types you should use is mainly dependent on the number of columns needed and the Metric(s) you're using.
+After that, the Advanced Table, followed by the Leaderboard.
+The decision between which of these 3 Visualization Types you should use is mainly dependent on the number of columns needed, the Metric(s) you're using, and the significance of comparison data.

 Gauge vs Progress Bar